-- A person may have multiple residences but only one domicile.
+- A person may have multiple residences but only ONE domicile.

 Campuses rely on documents and circumstances such as the following to determine if an individual’s domicile is in New York State.
-For financially dependent students, the campus relies on documents relating to parents or legal guardian.
+For financially dependent students, the campus typically relies on documents relating to parents or legal guardian.

-- NYS voter registration.
+- NYS Voter Registration

-- NYS driver’s license.
+- NYS bank account

 - Dependents of full-time active duty personnel who are stationed outside New York State qualify for resident tuition if the service member’s “Home of Record” is New York.